kelseyhightower/cloud-functions-min-instances-tutorial/README.md

 ## Create the Store Transcription Function

-This is the funciton which stores the transcribed podcast in a file in cloud storage.
-Once the
+This is the funciton which stores the transcribed podcast obtained from the transcribe function in a file in cloud storage.
+Once the file is stored in cloud storage, an event is fired to invoke a function which sends an email to the user.

 ```
 PROJECT_ID=$(gcloud config get-value project)